hidden

 Delivery Frequency

-Occurs one time Eg. annual conference.
+Single Program: delivered once, such as an annual conference.
 Annual programs require a new application each year.

 NOTE: For Mainpro+ credits, this is the most appropriate route for hosting a series outside a hospital setting.